Deployment issues relating to account permissions and access keys

 Extension is successfully installed.

-Both keys were are seen to be assigned to the contact role, which causes a conflict.
+Both keys are assigned to the contact role, which causes a conflict.

 How to disable the access key